 Digitising a craft

-The digital ecosystem in iFab not only places a stronger focus on patients’ needs and interests during treatment.
+The digital ecosystem in iFab not only places a stronger focus on patients’ needs and interests during fitting.
 It also makes the related administrative processes easier for medical supply companies and orthopaedic technology businesses.
-Instead of sending off plaster models by post, they now transmit their data digitally via an online platform (the iFab Customer Centre).
+Instead of making plaster models, they now transmit their data digitally via an online platform (the iFab Customer Centre).
 We support them as they make the transition to a plaster-free workshop and give them the digital tools they need to use our global Ottobock iFab fabrication sites as their extended workbench.

 More time for people

-Digitalisation is decreasing the manual component of the Certified Prosthetist and Orthotist profession.
+Digitalisation eases the manual workload in orthopaedic technology.
 In return, there will be an even stronger focus on caring for patients.
-The iFab platform provides a crucial new intermediate step in patient treatment – namely, simulation.
+The iFab platform provides a crucial new intermediate step in patient fitting – namely, simulation.
 Using patients’ biometric data, a computer can now be used to check, even before it’s fabricated, whether the fitting solution will work as intended.
 This makes fabrication more precise, minimises potential errors and saves materials and time.

 iFab 4.0 – Advancing the digitalisation of orthopaedic technology